lapy.Solver

 hfloat or np.ndarray, default=0.0

-Right hand side, can be constant or array with vertex values.
-The default 0.0 corresponds to Laplace equation A x = 0.
+Right hand side, can be a scalar, a 1-D array of shape (n_vertices,), or a 2-D array of shape (n_vertices, n_functions) to solve for multiple functions simultaneously.
+The default 0.0 corresponds to the Laplace equation A x = 0.

 dtuptuple, default=()